alex65536/sofcheck/selftest/README.md

     ```

 5. Rebuild the project.
 The build must complete successfully, and `test_rules` executable must
-appear
+appear.

-6. Run the self-test against any existing implementation, as described [above](#running-manually)
+6. Run the self-test against any existing implementation, as described [above](#running-manually).

 ## Benchmarks

-If you have Google Benchmark installed (and detected by CMake), then the benchmarks will be built
+If you have Google Benchmark installed (and detected by CMake), then benchmarks will be built
 alongside with self-tests.
 The benchmark executable is named `bench_<engine>` where `<engine>` is the
 name of rules implementation.
+You can just run it and see how fast your implementation is.

 [1]: https://www.chessprogramming.org/Perft
 [2]: https://github.com/alex65536/dodecahedron